jlehtiniemi/techarch-2018/README.md

 You can use the `mos` tool to interact with the ESP32 device.
 Below are some useful commands:

+  * `mos ui` - Start the interactive UI from command line
   * `mos help` - Help on the different mos tool commands
   * `mos ls` - List all files in the device flash memory
   * `mos put <filename>` - Transfer file to the flash memory